How to Help Your Dog Overcome Fireworks Anxiety This July 4th

 What You Can Do to Help Your Dog During Fireworks Season

 Let’s talk solutions.
-You don’t need to desensitize your dog with a backyard firework show.
+You don’t need to desensitize your dog by hosting a backyard firework show.
 But the weeks leading up to July 4th are a golden opportunity for training.

 ✅ Here are some proactive strategies:

-Take short walks during distant fireworks or thunderstorms
+• Take short walks during distant fireworks or thunderstorms to build neutrality.

-Play fetch or tug indoors when loud noises occur
+• Play fetch or tug indoors when loud noises occur to create positive associations.

-Practice obedience with treats and praise during booms
+• Practice obedience with treats and praise during booms to keep their mind engaged.

-Use leash time to create structure and confidence
+• Use leash time to create structure, guidance, and confidence.

 🐶 Pro Tip: A leash is a powerful communication tool during stressful moments.
-Use it with purpose and calm energy.
+Use it indoors with purpose and calm energy to guide your dog through their anxiety.

 Training Over Medication: A Long-Term Solution